 The title positions this exhibition as an alternative to an ‘either/or’ way of thinking, making room for a point of view that is multiple, mutable and inclusive.
 At its core, Stevenson has always been dedicated to art history and current discourse – a place for ideas.
-However, at the same time, the gallery remains a place of commerce.
-A question that has been pivotal throughout the years is ‘how can we be both dedicated to art history, and fully engaged with the market?’
+At the same time, the gallery has remained a place of commerce.
+A question that has been pivotal throughout the years is ‘how can we be both committed to art history, and fully engaged with the market?’
 The curators set out to navigate this apparent paradox in their approach to the show.

 Both, and opens in Cape Town on Thursday 5 July, 6 to 8pm, and in Johannesburg on Saturday 7 July, 10am to 1pm.